mattermost/mattermost-handbook/operations/research-and-development/product/pm-onboarding.md

 * Own all features within the release
 * Update and maintain roadmap
 * Work directly with developers, designers, and other stakeholders to progress projects

+### Training outputs:
+* Update and share roadmap with your direct manager.
+* Respond to customers and internal stakeholders on questions relating to areas of your responsibility.
+* Prepare research and requirements for next upcoming projects.

 ### Activities: